strongjz/jamesstrong.dev/content/post/code-lou-2019.md

 ### Sessions

 The sessions were action-packed, as well.
 A (useful?) attribute of a conference is the level of difficulty for goers to decide which speakers to see!
-There were so many sessions at each hour to choose to see.
+There were so many sessions at each hour to choose.
 Here is the list of ones I chose (could) to attend.

 #### [Demystifying accessibility - Keynote](http://www.codepalousa.com/Sessions/1622)

-Accessibility is an essential attribute for websites, and developers need to keep in mind but easy to forget.
+Accessibility is an essential attribute for websites, and developers need to keep that mind but it is easy to forget.
 In this talk Gianugo Rabellino from Microsoft's Accessibility team delivered the keynote Wednesday night for Code PaLOUsa.
-In it, he talked about what developers can do and impressed upon us how important it to make sure Accessibility is part of the design cycle.
+In it, he talked about what developers can do and impressed upon them how important it is to make sure Accessibility is part of the design cycle.

 {{< tweet 1164302584494116864 >}}